oyyd/encryptsocks/README.md

 ## Why another Nodejs implementation?

-Shadowsocks is a light weight and efficient tunnel proxy and __nodejs is a very good choice to achieve both flexibility and good performance in this situation__.
+Shadowsocks is a light weight and efficient proxy tunnel and __nodejs is a very good choice to achieve both flexibility and good performance in this situation__.

-And I have found that many of who are familiar with [shadowsocks-nodejs](https://github.com/shadowsocks/shadowsocks-nodejs) may be curious about the memory usage in so that I have finished some simple benchmark to measure their behaviors.
+And I have found that many of who are familiar with [shadowsocks-nodejs](https://github.com/shadowsocks/shadowsocks-nodejs) may be curious about the memory usage so that I have finished some simple benchmarks to measure its behavior.

 ### Benchmark

-You can get the benchmark details [here](benchmark/README.md) and even test your own shadowsocks implementation.
+You can get the benchmark details [here](benchmark/README.md) or even test your own shadowsocks implementation.

 After some simple benchmarks that compare both the node and python implementation, my conclusion is:

 1. Node has a different GC strategy but it's, of course, able to keep thousands of connections with a reasonable memory usage.
 [It's not a bug, it's a conscious time/space trade-off](https://github.com/nodejs/node-v0.x-archive/issues/4525).

-2. Each request would cost less time to be responsed (even 50% less time in some situations).
+2. Each request would cost less time to get responsed (even 50% less time in some situations).

-3. Node implementation is less likely to fail the request in high concurrency situation.
+3. Node implementation is less likely to fail requests in high concurrency situation.

 And the higher concurrency benchmarks may be meaningless as the bandwidth and network environment would become the actual bottleneck in the real world.